hiiamyes/frontend-cookbook/src/components/Modal/README.md

     - requestAnimationFrame
     - Fade in/out
     - Be careful about unmount! unmount after animation end
+    - animate by background color or by opacity?
+    - Backgroud and modal content animation is different?
 - Controller
   - HOC
   - hook